Mattress maker won’t take bed business lying down

 "We get a lot of referral business," Jones says and estimates referrals count for 30% of his business.
 Every customer is sent a personal letter from Jones along with a survey card in order to rate the product and the service received.

-Jones' bedding is handcrafted and made to order, and his sales people at the showrooms are trained to fit the bed to the customer.
+Jones' bedding and futon mattress products are handcrafted and made to order, and his sales people at the showrooms are trained to fit the bed to the customer.
 A customer's order goes from the showroom to the factory.
 The bed is made and delivered one to three days from the day the order is placed.
-The company is currently making about 75 to 100 sets a day, Jones says.
+The company is currently making about 75 to 100 sets of queen size futon mattresses and bedding products a day, Jones says.

 Jones says his company's niche in the marketplace is that there is no middleman involved and everything is factory direct to the customer.

-"You are not paying for a major brand name and advertising," Jones says and adds that while not offering a brand name can hurt, once people see the difference in quality between his queen futon mattress and those of the name brands, it is an easy sell.
+"You are not paying for a major brand name and advertising," Jones says and adds that while not offering a brand name can hurt, once people see the difference in quality between his bedding and queen futon mattress products and those of the name brands, it is an easy sell.

 One of Jones' competitors, though, says Jones does not offer the variety he does.

 Joe Wessling, controller for World Wide Bedding Inc. in Largo, says he could not comment on his competitor, but adds that in addition to making their own bedding, his stores sell the brand names Sealy and Simmons.

 "We give customers a greater selection," Wessling says.

 However, Jones says his beds cost 30% to 40% less than major brands.
 His prices range from $78 for a basic twin set to $799 for a top-of-the-line queen size futon mattress set.

 As for the future, Jones says when he is satisfied with operations in Pinellas County, he will venture forth into Hillsborough County, but he does not see that happening this year or next.